John A. Salat A.I.A.

 Investing in properties to flip or to hold for the long-haul typically involves construction repairs, modifications or a total makeover.
-No matter the scope, the goal of any alteration is to enhance the property and the value of the maximum yield investment.
+No matter the scope, the true goal for any alteration is to enhance the property value that maximizes ones investment.

-An architect can be use in many purchase decision phases from aid of choosing the lot for best profit or maybe those who love the lot/location but not the current layout of design.
-The architect can protect the buyer knowing the cost upfront to modifications and to their custom preferences and taste by making site comparisons in the feasibility to existing dwelling(s) that allows for sound decision to ones investment.
+An architect can be assigned prior to making purchase decisions on conditions with seller during or even before escrow.
+As an ally, an architect can be an aid in selection to lot/home choice to assure the confidence of making the best clients investment.
+Some clients may love the lot/location but not the current layout or theme of the homes design.
+In this case an architect can protect the buyer knowing the cost upfront to modifications and to their custom preferences and taste by making site comparisons in the feasibility to existing dwelling(s) that allows for sound decision to ones investment.

 Engaging an architect to evaluate the property before it is acquired during/before escrow will eases all tensions and guesswork.
 An architect can provide a broad insight to bridge where home inspection normally leave off.
 Home inspectors only provide a narrow scope of work and are not regulated by government.
-A licensed architect, on the other hand, goes beyond common inspection protocols, covering details of desired changes and the feasibility to making adjustments.
+A licensed architect, on the other hand, goes beyond common inspection protocols, covering details of desired changes and the feasibility to making adjustments while assessing any other building code deficiencies.
 An architect is in the best position to know that before you closed the deal.

 single design solution.
 Weather its adding rooms to tie in